Resources for Research on Crisis Informatics Topics

 Dataset

 This resource contains images and expert annotations for the detection of damaged heritage sites.
-The images were downloaded from Google and annotated using two annotation schemes.
-First, if an image shows heritage site or not.
-Second, if a heritage image shows some damage content or not.
+The images were downloaded from Google and annotated using two schemes: first, whether an image shows a heritage site or not; and second, whether a heritage image shows damage content or not.

 Pakhee Kumar, Ferda Ofli, Muhammad Imran, Carlos Castillo.
 Detection of Disaster-Affected Cultural Heritage Sites from Social Media Images Using Deep Learning Techniques.
 Accepted in the ACM Journal on Computing and Cultural Heritage (JOCCH), 2020.